aleperf/dataquest-challenge-projects/README.md

 Repository dedicated to completed [Dataquest](https://www.dataquest.io/) Challenge Projects, final projects at the end of each course.

+### Storytelling Through Data Visualization
+[A brief visual exploration]() of the gender gap in college degrees across time.

 ### Exploratory Data Visualization: Visual Analysis of Income of Recent Graduates
 > [Visual Exploration](https://github.com/aleperf/dataquest-challenge-projects/tree/master/exploratory-data-visualization) using Matplotlib